• Post a Project

 Setting aside thought leadership for a moment, when it comes to recommending what makes your product special, product-focused content rules the GEO roost.
 This encompasses product comparison articles, product-focused feature articles, and “top product” category lists wherever they are hosted, including authentic peer product review platforms.

-Listicles, which have been derided for years, are tops when it comes to influencing AI answers.
+Listicles, which have been derided for years, are tops at influencing AI-generated answers.
 Research by xFunnel into over 14 million AI citations found that 250 pages make up more than 40% of total citations.
 Of those top 250 pages, 38% are listicles

 Breakdown of the 250 most cited pages on AI mode and AI overviews